 “Yeah.
-It’s another reminder, that the Grey and Stone Streets will never be important enough for the throne to pay attention to.
+It’s another reminder that the Grey and Stone Streets will never be important enough for the throne to pay attention to.
 If you are willing to harm the young and innocent, no one is safe from you.
 It’s not just here, though.
 Most of the city is a temper tantrum away from Gall obliterating it with his special tech.
-The Streets of Trees and the Upper Hills think they’re safe enough because they’re rich enough.
+Harkenberry and Romengerie, the Bells, think they’ll evade retribution because they’re rich and noble enough.
 I think they’re delusional.”

 Caitria’s breath hitched, then she forced her shoulders to relax.
 “That may have been true, a decade ago.
 But . . .”
 She licked her lips.
 “Gall isn’t in favor like he once was.
-The Lord’s Council has been choking the flow of tech to Jilvayna.
-We don’t know why, but it’s caused enough of a panic Gall now hordes what he has.
+The Lord’s Council is choking the flow of tech to Jilvayna.
+We don’t know why, but it’s caused enough of a panic he now hordes what he has.
 He wouldn’t waste it on something as minor as a temper tantrum.”

 “If you promote something like the Pit, that can scare enough people without the use of tech,” Mairin reminded her.
 “And Gall has always been sadistic.”